 South Side interpretative sites, Lava Canyon, Lahar Viewpoint: early June 2018

-East Side interpretative sites, Scorch Zone, Harmony Trail, Windy Ridge: July 1st 2018 – though could be later (last year it was August 24th!!)
+East Side interpretative sites, Scorch Zone, Harmony Trail, Windy Ridge: June 30th 2018.

 If there are not sufficient bookings for a particular excursion, then we may find it necessary to cancel the excursion – so please check the website for details.
 Please do not just turn up without checking, as you might be disappointed.